 Sailing for disabled and carers

-Knoticat will be 50 years old in 2022 and achieves vintage status.
+Knoticat was 50 years old in 2022 and achieved vintage status.

 Knoticat is an offshore sailing catamaran, owned and operated since 2000 by the sports club charity Sports Forum for the Disabled Charity no. 900608, with the aim of giving all disabled and carers the opportunity to sail and enjoy the beautiful waters in and around Poole Harbour.

-Please take the time to read this website for full information and note that all sailors are required to join our sports club when they board the boat.
+Please take the time to read this website for full information and note that all sailors are required to join our sports club before they board the boat.

 Contact us